 Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.

-Unlike UM, which requires a full-length response to its diversity essay prompt, the University of Washington asks only for a short answer.
+Like UM, the University of Washington asks students for a short answer (300 words) diversity essay.
 UW also offers advice on how to answer the prompt.

 Our families and communities often define us and our individual worlds.
 Community might refer to your cultural group, extended family, religious group, neighborhood or school, sports team or club, co-workers, etc. Describe the world you come from and how you, as a product of it, might add to the diversity of the University of Washington.